MeteoSwiss/dvas/CONTRIBUTING.md

        pytest

+   If you want to also test the good-looking "LaTeX" plots (which require a working local LaTeX installlation), type:

+       pytest --latex

    :warning: Needless to say, your code tweaks will *evidently* come with dedicated tests.
 Right ?

 10. Once ready with all your modifications, we'll ask that you do a rebase of your branch to